 An influential adviser to President Franklin D. Roosevelt, Hillman was instrumental in shaping the New Deal and landmark labor legislation protecting workers’ rights and living standards.
 He pioneered dispute resolution mechanisms that foreshadowed today’s grievance and arbitration procedures and largely as a result of his efforts, political action and education became a priority within the labor movement.

-Hillman was born in Zagare, Lithuania, on March 23, 1887 to Schmuel Hillman, a merchant, and Judith Paikin, a shopkeeper.
+Hillman was born in Zagare, Lithuania, in the Pale of Settlement, on March 23, 1887 to Schmuel Hillman, a merchant, and Judith Paikin, a shopkeeper.
 At 14, Hillman was caught up in the revolutionary ferment then sweeping Russia.
 Leaving rabbinical school after less than a year, Hillman took a job and organized an illegal Jewish trade union.
+He joined the Bund.
 Arrested twice for political activity, he spent several months in Czarist prisons before moving first to Manchester, England, and then in 1907 to Chicago, Illinois.

 As an apprentice cutter in Chicago, Hillman endured long hours and brutal conditions.
 In 1910, Hillman emerged a leading spokesperson in the citywide garment strike of 45,000 workers.
 In recognition of his role in the settlement, Hillman became a business agent for Local 39 of the United Garment Workers (UGW).